 Do not use a razor blade to remove the protective film.
 Do not use a pressure washer to clean debris from the film.
-The film should be removed within nine months of application.
+The film should be removed within nine months (typical) of application.

+The use of high absorption coatings and tints, Neat+® coated glass, LoE-189® and other exposed Low-E coatings could affect adhesion and reduce the amount of time allowed to remove the film.
 Please refer to the manufacturer's website and bulletin for more information on the physical properties and usage of the protective film.